National emblem of Belarus: 20th century

 The Pahonia was the state emblem of the Belarusian Democratic Republic.
 It was also featured on a postcard printed by the government of the Belarusian Democratic Republic as the symbol of most of the “Belarusian voivodeships”.
 Since then, it is used by the Rada of the Belarusian Democratic Republic, the government-in-exile, as the “state symbol of Belarus”.

 As West Belarus became part of interwar Poland, the Pahonia was used as the symbol of several provinces established on its territory, namely the Polesie Voivodeship, the Wilno Voivodeship, and the Nowogródek Voivodeship.

 It was also used by West Belarusian political and cultural organisations, such as the Belarusian Schools Society and others.

 During World War II, the pro-German collaborationist Belarusian Central Council used the Pahonia as its symbol.

 Since after the war, the Pahonia has been used by organisations of the Belarusian diaspora such as the Association of Belarusians in Great Britain, the Belarusian Canadian Alliance and the newspaper Biełarus.
 A publishing and printing house based in Toronto and New York was named Pahonia; it produced also Belarusian titles.

+The Order of the Pahonia was established by the Rada of the Belarusian Democratic Republic in exile in 1949 as the highest state award of Belarus.
+Since 2022, the Medal of the Order of the Pahonia is awarded by the BNR Rada.

 Pahonia features on the original jacket of the first anthology of Belarusian poetry in English translation, Like Water, Like Fire (London, 1971).

 In the Byelorussian Soviet Socialist Republic, part of the Soviet Union, the public demonstration of the Pahonia was banned, as was the case with non-Soviet national symbols in other republics of the Soviet Union.